ftrotter/ZZermelo/README.md

 ### Configuration Notes

-1. Edit the file `config/zermelo.php` to change core zermelo setting these values are explained there and in [Configuration Documentation](documentation/ConfigFile.md)s
+1. Edit the file `config/zzermelo.php` to change core zzermelo setting these values are explained there and in [Configuration Documentation](documentation/ConfigFile.md)s
-2. Edit the file `config/zermelobladetabular.php` to change settings specific to zermelo blade tabular view package.
+2. Edit the file `config/zzermelobladetabular.php` to change settings specific to zzermelo blade tabular view package.
 3. Earlier in the Basic Installation you've already created an app/Reports directory.
 If desired, you can create a differently named report directory, but you must also change the namespace.
-Change the REPORT_NAMESPACE setting in config/zermelo.php to something else...
+Change the REPORT_NAMESPACE setting in config/zzermelo.php to something else...

 ```php
 /**